jethrop/scrapeToMarkdown/README.md

 ## Limitations/Issues
 - The data download limit feature is in beta and may not work as expected in all scenarios.
 - The script does not handle JavaScript-rendered content, as it relies on Scrapy's static HTML parsing.
 - The combined feature works.
 However, some websites (like https://supabase.com/docs/reference/javascript/installing) have a directory structure that actually all points to the same document.
 This causes the script to download the same document multiple times.
 This is a limitation of the script and not a bug.
 - The output contains some weird formatting errors like _10.

+## Recent Changes
+- Added option to combine markdown files per directory during scraping
+- Implemented handling of 404 errors by attempting to crawl deeper into the directory structure
+- Added verbose inline documentation to improve code readability and maintainability

 ## Contributing